Pennsylvania Railroad Depot, Harrisburg, Pennsylvania, circa 1874 (U.S. Library of Congress, public domain).

 By the afternoon of 27 January, the 47th Pennsylvania Volunteers were boarding the Oriental.
 Ferried to the big steamship by smaller steamers, the officers boarded last and, per the directive of Brigadier-General Brannan, steamed away for the Deep South at 4 p.m.
 They were headed for Florida which, despite its secession from the Union, remained strategically important to the Union due to the presence of Forts Taylor and Jefferson in Key West and the Dry Tortugas.

-Woodcut depicting the harsh climate at Fort Taylor in Key West, Florida during the Civil War.
-(Public domain, U.S. Library of Congress.)
+Woodcut depicting the harsh climate at Fort Taylor in Key West, Florida during the Civil War (U.S. Library of Congress, public domain).

 In early February 1862, Private John H. Clemmens and his fellow 47th Pennsylvania Volunteers disembarked in Key West, and were assigned to garrison Fort Taylor and drill daily in heavy artillery tactics.
 A few short days later, Private Frederick Watts of H Company was dead, having succumbed 13 February 1862 while confined to the 47th’s Regimental Hospital.
 Military records described his cause of death as pneumonia or “brain fever.”
-According to Schmidt, Watts:
+According to Schmidt, Watts “arrived at Key West sick with measles and a cold he had caught on board ship, died of brain fever or ‘Pneumonia Typhoides’ as it was variously reported, and was buried with military honors.”

 With the officers of the 47th Pennsylvania concerned yet again about the potential for disease to decimate their ranks, Captain Kacy of Company H ordered that: